Bridford: Today

-Bridford has a village pub called the Bridford Inn, which incorporates the village shop.
-The Post Office visits every Friday in the village hall, and the doctor's surgery is open five days a week in neighbouring Christow.
-Moorgate vets have a small surgery just outside the village, and there is a MOT and general servicing garage and garden centre within a mile of Bridford.
+Bridford has a village pub called the Bridford Inn.
+The Post Office visits every Thursday afternoon for 2 hours in the village hall, and the doctor's surgery is open five days a week in neighbouring Christow.
+There is a MOT and general servicing garage and garden centre within 2 miles of Bridford.
 There is a children's play park, a village garden and a village hall.
 The village also has a two-acre Woodland Trust nature reserve and Rowdon Woods.
-It is well served by buses to both Exeter and Newton Abbot.
+It has a bus service to Exeter.

 Bridford's church is dedicated to St Thomas Becket.
 There is also a tiny Methodist chapel in the centre of the village.

 The village has clubs such as scouts, women's institute, darts and skittles teams.
 Teign Valley Golf Club is four miles away and there is a football pitch and tennis courts in Christow two miles distant.

 Children from Bridford go to neighbouring primary schools in the neighbouring villages of Christow, Dunsford or Doddiscombsleigh.
 They then attend Teign school, an Academy.

 Bridford has its annual village summer fête in July.
 It is twinned with Saint-Vaast-sur-Seulles, a village in the Normandy region of France.